Goldstone – The “Mars” 64m antenna

 The text on the sign (click the image for a large version) says that the antenna was due for initial operation in January 1966.
 Tom Sheehan took this photo of the sign, with the now operational antenna in the distance, during a visit probably in 1968.

-The Mars antenna was built primarily for JPL’s Deep Space missions.
-For key Apollo missions, it was integrated into the “wing” Apollo station, and its data was demodulated at the 85 foot MSFN station.
+The Mars antenna was built for JPL’s Deep Space missions, however, for key Apollo missions, it was integrated into the “wing” Apollo station, and its data was demodulated at the 85 foot MSFN station.

 The Mars antenna 1968